Stephaniekao/project/README.md

    - Automatically generated based on numerical features

 ## ✔ Automated Insights

-The system extracts insights such as:
+The dashboard automatically extracts insights from any uploaded dataset, including:

-- Top & bottom performers
+- Top & bottom performers based on a selected numeric metric
-- Pricing anomalies
-- Outlier detection (IQR method)
+- Numeric anomalies and outliers (IQR rule, e.g. unusual prices or availability)
-- Trends in numerical features
+- Distribution trends in numerical features (e.g. skewness and spread)
-- Category-level performance differences
+- Category-level differences in performance (grouped by a selected categorical column)
+- Detection of rare categories with low sample counts
+- Highlighting variables with high percentages of missing values

+For Airbnb-style datasets, this can include examples such as:
-- Neighborhood price ranking
+- Neighborhood-level price ranking
-- Host performance gaps
+- Host-level performance gaps (e.g. reviews, ratings, or occupancy)

-These are computed dynamically for any dataset.

 # 🚀 Project Status